Why Visit Trento: 15 Best Things To Do In Trento Italy

 4. Get amused in Trento in Gallerie di Piedicastello

-Hop on buses #1 and #6 to get to the Piedicastello Tunnel from Buonconsiglio Castle Museum or Piazza Duomo more comfortably.
-However, these attractions are just within walking distance of each other.
-Walking should be preferable during sunny weather.
+If you’re looking for a comfortable ride, hop on buses #1 and #6 to get there from Buonconsiglio Castle Museum or Piazza Duomo.
+But if the weather is nice, you might enjoy walking instead – both attractions are within walking distance of each other.

 5. Uncover the history and lovely views in Doss Trento